-Data source V-Dem Original variable v2pepwrgen Name in dataset v_24_13 Definition Question: Is political power distributed according to gender?
-Responses: 0: Men have a near-monopoly on political power.
-1: Men have a dominant hold on political power.
-Women have only marginal influence.
-2: Men have much more political power but women have some areas of influence.
-3: Men have somewhat more political power than women.
-4: Men and women have roughly equal political power.
+Data source V-Dem Original variable v2xpe_exlgender Name in data set v_24_19 Definition Index of (political) exclusion by gender.
+Clarification: Exclusion is when individuals are denied access to services or participation in governed spaces (spaces that are part of the public space and the government should regulate, while excluding private spaces and organizations except when exclusion in those private spheres is linked to exclusion in the public sphere) based on their identity or belonging to a particular group.
+The index is formed by taking the point estimates from a Bayesian factor analysis model of the indicators power distributed by gender (v2pepwgen), equality in respect for civil liberties by gender (v2clgencl), access to public services by gender (v2peapsgen), access to state jobs by gender (v2peasigen), and access to state business opportunities by gender (v2peasbgen).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Inverted and recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.4.
-Political Equality 2.4.B.
-Gender Equality Aggregation IRT to construct subcomponent 2.4.B.
+Political Equality 2.4.C.
+Gender Equality Aggregation IRT to construct subcomponent 2.4.C.
 Gender Equality.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).